In the guide

 These must comply with the same minimum standards as retail.

-Certain parts of the carcase of mammalian species may not be used in uncooked meat products (brains, feet, small and large intestine, lungs, oesophagus, rectum, spinal cord, spleen, stomach, testicles, udder).
-However, uncooked intestines may be used as casings (for sausages, for example).
-Conversely, if the sausage casing is inedible, this must be indicated.
-Note also the banned material in the following section.
+Certain parts of the carcase of mammalian species may not be used in uncooked meat products (brains, feet, small and large intestine, lungs, oesophagus (gullet), rectum, spinal cord, spleen, stomach, testicles, udder).
+Uncooked intestines may be used as casings for sausages.
+If sausage casings are inedible then this must be stated.

 The types and amounts of additives, such as colours and preservatives, that can be used in meat products are strictly controlled.
 Some are banned, whereas for others only permitted additives may be used.
 For more detail on colours please see 'Colours in food'; there is also information and business guidance on additives and E numbers on the Food Standards Agency website.
 Please ask your local trading standards service if you require further details.

-If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat that contain more than 5% water, you must include the words 'added water' in the name of the food.
+If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat that contain more than 5% water, you must include the words 'added water' in the name of the food (for example, 'Bacon with added water').

 Certain food products, including Cornish Pasties, Traditional Cumberland Sausage, and the Melton Mowbray Pork Pie, have been accredited with protected status.
-Any products using this name must comply with the compositional and/or origin requirements.
-More information on protected food names (opens in a new window) is available on the GOV.UK website.
+Any products using this name must comply with the compositional (what it contains) and/or origin (where it is made) requirements.
+More information on protected food names is available on the GOV.UK website.

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.